Bolgheri DOC Sassicaia

 The soils on which the vineyards stand has varied and complex terrain features with a strong presence of limestone, feature areas rich in marl and pebbles as well as being partly clayey.
 The production facilities are located at an average altitude of between 80 and 400 metres above sea level, with a west/south-west exposure.

-Harvesting, rigorously by hand, began with the Cabernet Franc grapes, which were the first to reach optimum phenolic ripeness, in the very first days of September, continuing with the Cabernet Sauvignon grapes from the first ten days of September and then concluding with the grapes from the vineyards on the high ground of Castiglioncello in Bolgheri, between the end of September and the very first days of October.
-Healthy grapes, perfect veraison and absence of millerandage ensured a perfect harvest.
+Harvesting, strictly by hand, began with the Cabernet Franc grapes, which were the first to reach optimum phenolic ripeness, in the second ten days of September, continuing with Cabernet Sauvignon from the end of September and then concluding, with the grapes from the vineyards on the heights of Castiglioncello in Bolgheri, towards the end of October.
+The grapes were healthy, with respectable veraison, low sugar content and good acidity.

-Soft pressing of the grapes followed by fermentation in stainless steel vats at a controlled temperature of around 30° - 31°C (without the addition of external yeasts), with an average maceration period of around 9-12 days for both Cabernet Franc and Cabernet Sauvignon.
-Frequent pumping over of the must and délestages.
-Subsequent malolactic fermentation always in steel vats.
+Gentle pressing of the grapes followed by fermentation in stainless steel vats at a controlled temperature of around 30° - 31°C (without the addition of external yeasts), with average maceration slightly longer than usual for the vintage, bringing the maceration time for both Cabernet Franc and Cabernet Sauvignon to around 11-15 days.
+Pumping over of the must and délestages were carried out frequently.
+Subsequent malolactic fermentation in steel vats concluded at the end of November 2014.

 Once malolactic fermentation was complete, the wine was placed in French oak barriques, and a small part in American oak, where it was aged for a period between the 20 and 25 months.
 The duration of the ageing is technically decided on the basis of the seasonal trend of the vintage.